vinhphuctadang/ShardedMongo/README.md

 # ShardedMongo
-Repository for demonstrating mongo with shared options for server side better performance
+Repository for demonstrating mongo with shards for tuning up server side performance

 **This is my personal configuration which may not suitable for production mode**